netra-bit/Rental-Recommendation-System/README.md

+# Rental Recommendation & Mapping System

-# Rental-Recommendation-Mapping-System
+# Overview
-An intelligent rental recommendation system that uses machine learning (KNN) and user preference filtering to provide accurate, location-based room suggestions with mapping support.
+This project is a smart rental recommendation system that helps users find suitable rooms based on their preferences such as location, budget, and gender.
+It uses machine learning (KNN) along with filtering techniques to provide accurate and relevant suggestions.

+# Features
+1. Personalized room recommendations using KNN
+2. Location-based filtering
+3. Gender-based filtering (Boys/Girls)
+4. Budget-based suggestions
+5. Mapping integration for better visualization
+6. Fast and simple user interaction

+# Technical Stack
+Python
+Pandas
+Scikit-learn
+Streamlit
+Mapping API (Google Maps )

+# How It Works
+User inputs preferences (location, budget, gender) Dataset is filtered based on user criteria
+KNN algorithm finds similar rental options
+System displays the most relevant recommendations Results can be visualized on a map